haxtheweb/edtechjoker/draft-outline.md

 - If your not sure, not a big deal.
 This is GENERALLY to inform team creation and there will be mild difference in what's the focus of labs but everyone will get experience with each "hat".

 ### Partner activity
+Note to the "peanut gallery" of past students -- If you get through this quickly (similar to an activity last year) please put yourself out there and help classmates who say they are stuck.
+In exchange for this service I'll say something nice about your past work in class.
+I know... really big paycheck there.

 - If you requested a partner / agree to work with someone, then pair up with them for this.
 If you don't, then just pair up with someone near you for the purposes of this activity
 - With a partner, I want you to do the following activity together:
 - Fork each other's repo, and then clone it locally to your machine